 by enemy radar.

-By flying low above the ground using the terrain as a shield from searching radar, an aircrafts chances of detection and survivability are greatly increased.
+By flying low above the ground using the terrain as a shield from searching radar, the chances of detection and survivability of an aircraft are greatly increased

-Low flying can be used by fast jets to reach their target to drop ordnance, or as in recent theatres of war to aid fellow troops by dispersing a threatening enemy by carrying out a ‘Show of Force’ (an effective tactic of flying very fast and low over the threat as a warning).
-Transport aircraft use low flying not only as a means of evasion, but to deliver troops and supplies where precision delivery is essential.
-Helicopters operating in hostile areas need to fly as low as possible, not only for their safety by using the terrain as a means of cover, but to deliver, pick-up troops and supplies and evacuate the wounded.
+Low‑level flying can be used by fast‑jets to reach their target to drop ordnance, or as in recent theatres of war to aid fellow troops by dispersing a threatening enemy by carrying out a ‘Show of Force’ (an effective tactic of flying very fast and low over the threat as a warning).
+Transport aircraft use low‑level flying not only as a means of evasion, but to deliver troops and supplies where precision delivery is essential.
+Helicopters operating in hostile areas need to fly as low as possible, not only for their safety by using the terrain as a means of cover, but to deliver, pick‑up troops and supplies and evacuate the wounded.

-As low flying is an essential element of military flying, it is introduced at an early stage in a pilots training.
-Students working towards
+As low‑level flying is an essential element of military flying, it is introduced at an early stage in a pilots training.
+Students working